microsoft/NLU.DevOps/docs/Analyze.md

 [
   {
     "utteranceId": "0", /* index or user-provided ID */
-    "group": "intentName", /* intent ID or entity type for result */ "resultKind": "truePositive", /* one of: truePositive, trueNegative, falsePositive, falseNegative */ "targetKind": "intent", /* one of: intent, entity */ "expectedUtterance": {
+    "group": "intentName", /* intent name or entity type for result */ "resultKind": "truePositive", /* one of: truePositive, trueNegative, falsePositive, falseNegative */ "targetKind": "intent", /* one of: intent, entity, entityValue, text */ "expectedUtterance": {
       ...
     }, /* JSON for expected utterance */